fixxtion1/dsa-lake/Recursion/README.md

 # Recursion
+Recursion is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem.

+## Types of Recursion

+### Functional Recursion:
+We expect to return the answer from the function.<br />

+### Parameterised Recursion:
+We try to form answer from top to base case in the parameters and expect to print the answer in base case.

+*It is better to use parameterised recursion as functional someimtes may lead to huge memory usage.

-## Ask these questions:
+## Ask these questions to approach a recusive problem:

 ### -> Can i make the input smaller (explicitly)?
 Yes -> Expectation Faith Strategy

-Mostly Functional Recursion is used here : We expect to return the answer from the function.

 Three Steps:
 -> Figure out what is out expectation from the function.(what you really want the function to return)<br />